avh4/elm-program-test/docs/cmds.md

 You may have noticed that the test itself never directly refers to the effect values (`GetDeviceList` and `ChangeLight`) that we defined.
 `elm-program-test` handles that for you &mdash;
-when a `TestContext` receives an effect from your `init` or `update` functions, it will use the `simulateEffects` function we provided to understand what the effect means and update the state of the test accordingly.
+when a `ProgramTest` receives an effect from your `init` or `update` functions, it will use the `simulateEffects` function we provided to understand what the effect means and update the state of the test accordingly.
 You don't need to worry about the details of how this works &mdash;
-just know that as long as you provide a `simulateEffects` function you'll be able to use the full API provided by `TestContext` for testing HTTP requests.
+just know that as long as you provide a `simulateEffects` function you'll be able to use the full API provided by `ProgramTest` for testing HTTP requests.

 ## Try it out